NPA Statement of ‘Core Beliefs’

 Community pharmacy is the best first port of call for health care in the vast majority of circumstances

 We are the most visited of all health care settings.
 As the ‘front door to health’ we can do even more to help keep people well and help take pressure off the NHS.

 The link between supply and service is our history and our future.
 This link is a crucial element of the established, trusted service model of community pharmacy – namely convenient, face-to-face care from health care professionals, locally responsive and community based.

-Pharmacies must be progressive and modern, while at the same time being true to the historic values of pharmacy as a personal, caring profession.
-In particular, the sector must work to optimise the use of technology to strengthen pharmacy’s locally based service proposition.
+Pharmacies must be progressive and modern, whilst staying true to the historic values of pharmacy as a personal, caring profession.
+In particular, the sector must optimise the use of technology, recognising that the expectations of patients and consumers are constantly evolving.